Behind the scenes: "PIV basically sums up the meaning of our brand, which is based on inclusiveness"

-Among the many labels that were born over the last years, thanks also to the ease with which everyone can nowadays access to the digital stores, the guys of PIV has immediately offered something unique and recognizable, by focusing on the most important thing: the music.
-The Dutch collective's first output can be dated in November 2015 and since then the label has delivered bomb after bomb, blending the most delicate and lush deep house sounds with the modern tech house grooves, giving life to a kind of PIV-sound that has really flooded every club, festival and Spotify playlist.
-Among the diamond points of Chris Stussy (A&R) and Prunk (co-founder), the label has released incredible tunes from the likes of Toman, DJOKO, ANOTR, The Willers Brothers, S.A.M. and many more, establishing itself as one of the leaders in the scene thanks to an incredible team who daily put all his effort to make the PIV brand bigger and better.
-Today we'll have some word from Kevin, one of the thinking-heads, oftentimes forgotten in favour of the big DJs, that will tell us a bit of what's behind PIV and the latest People Invited mix series.
+Since its inception, PIV has brought a unique and recognizable sound to the music world.
+The Dutch collective's first release dates in November 2015.
+Since then, their output has been exceptional, delivering bomb after bomb by blending the most delicate and lush deep house sounds with the modern tech-house grooves.
+The PIV-sound has flooded every club, festival and Spotify playlist since.
+Among the artistic gems of Chris Stussy (A&R) and Prunk (founder), the label has released sublime tunes from the likes of Toman, DJOKO, ANOTR, The Willers Brothers, S.A.M. and many more, establishing itself as one of the leaders in the scene.
+Their success is partially explained by an outstanding crew dedicated to making the PIV brand bigger and better every day.
+Today, we hear from Kevin, one of the cornerstones of the infamous crew, who will tell us what's behind of PIV and the latest People Invited mix series.

 Where the PIV name comes from?